ProdPerfect/ghaction-nodiff/README.md

       # Default: <none>
       "comment": "Hey, make sure you leave the code better than you found it!",

-      # If provided, these users/aliases will be pinged in a comment.
+      # If provided, these users/aliases will be requested to leave a review.
-      # These will be combined with any given `comment` or otherwise
-      # given a comment of their own.
       # Default: <none>
-      "alert": [
+      "requestReviewers": [
         "@dabrady",
         "@MyCompany/moderators"
       ],

       # If provided, this action will fail if no meaningful changes to the
-      # monitored are detected.
+      # monitored files are detected.
+      # If provided in conjunction with `comment`, the submitted review will
+      # request changes, not just leave a comment.
       # Default: true
       "fail": true
     }